 1. Vector length: they hypothesised that, since the values in the dimensions of a semantic space are a distributional proxy to the meaning of an expression and since a semantically deviant word combination is formed by combination of semantically incompatible words, the distributional counts in the input vectors will be distributed along different dimensions and the resulting vector will in general have low values across the dimensions.
-For example, a parliamentary potato is no longer a vegetable but it is also unlikely that it denotes a parliamentary event.
-Therefore, it might have low values in both dimensions characterising vegetables and dimensions characterising events.
+For example, a parliamentary potato is no longer a vegetable but it is also unlikely that it denotes an entity related to parliament.
+Therefore, it might have low values in both dimensions characterising vegetables and dimensions characterising parliament-related entities.
 The first measure proposed is the length of the model-generated AN vector, and the hypothesis is that vectors for semantically anomalous ANs are shorter than those for semantically acceptable ANs.

-''' In our set of examples:
+In our set of examples:

-len(elder + neighbour) = 174.67 while

-len(elder + brother) = 565.49, and

-len(elder \odot neighbour) = 3234.48 while

-len(elder \odot brother) = 19378.77^{18} '''
+len(elder+neighbour) = 174.67 < len(elder+brother) = 565.49; $len(elder \odot neighbour) = 3234.48 < len(elder \odot brother) = 19378.77.^{18}$